oliverde8/Dockerfiles/mp-dedicated/README.md

 Main differences are :
 * Images uses latest version (uses MP url that always point to the last version).
 * Uses environment variables to allow usage with docker-compose
+* tags are used for each environment/title

+**You can use the latest tags to base your own images on but, you can't use it as it is.**
+You will need to use one of the tags.

 ## Required options